wustl-data/rooster-cogburn/docs/exercises/env-setup.md

     poetry add pandas
     ```

 3. Run `pytest` again to see if your test output is any different from before.
-If you are still getting ModuleNotFound errors, check out the tip below.
+If you are still getting `ModuleNotFound` errors, check out the tip below.

-    !!! tip "Virtual Environments with Poetry"
+    ??? tip "Virtual Environments with Poetry"

         Poetry does a few different things, but one of its jobs is to manage *virtual environments*.
 Generally speaking, virtual environments define a specific version of python as well as any package dependencies that are installed for a project.
 If you want to see what a *virtual environment* looks like under the hood, open the `.venv` folder in the root of your project and poke around.
 You'll see some important binary files (`bin` folder), some third party libraries (`lib` folder), and some metadata (`pyvenv.cfg` file).